What is the PiCAT Test?

 How many times can you take the PiCAT?

-There is no limit to the amount of times you can take the PiCAT, however, you will need to wait two or more years after the test to retake it.
+There is no limit to the number of times you can take the PiCAT, however, you will need to wait two or more years after the test to retake it.

 What Happens if you Fail the PiCAT Verification Test?

-If you fail the PiCAT Verification Test you will be required to take the full-length ASVAB test after the Verification Test is finished.
+If you fail the 25-30 minute proctored verification test you will be required to take the full-length ASVAB test after the Verification Test is finished.